 Communicating Your Corporate Culture

-Once you’ve identified the key elements to creating a positive corporate culture, you’ll need to successfully communicate it both internally and externally.
-This is an ongoing effort – it doesn’t end once you’ve conveyed it to your workforce!
+Once you’ve identified the key elements required to create a positive corporate culture, the next step is making it visible.
+Culture only drives behaviour when it’s clearly understood and consistently communicated — both internally and externally.
+This is not a one-off initiative but an ongoing effort that needs to evolve as your organisation grows.

 In order to maintain cultural alignment on an ongoing basis, make sure to:

-- Promote engaging content that sums up your corporate values in a memorable way: your employees can only internalize corporate culture if they can succinctly share it with their peers.
+- Promote engaging content that sums up your corporate values in a memorable way.
+Your employees can only internalise corporate culture if they can clearly understand it, repeat it, and apply it in their own roles and interactions.

 - Actively obtain and re-obtain corporate culture buy-in at the highest levels.
-Your top managers and executive leaders need to believe in your corporate culture.
-Otherwise, you won’t be able to drive engagement in the organization!
+Your top managers and executive leaders need to visibly believe in and demonstrate your culture — otherwise, it becomes difficult to drive consistent behaviour and engagement across the organisation.

 A Great Company Culture Naturally Raises Employee Engagement